 Read more about speakers and their appropriate listening position here.

-Update July 2007: Minor price increase from $200 to $220 (Level 2), and $300 to $320 (Level 3) due to a few adjustments in service with slightly improved components, and price of parts.
+Update August 2014: Minor price increase from $325 to $335 (Level 3) due to a few adjustments in service with slightly improved components, and price of parts.
 We continually strive to find the best solutions for the highest quality service, performance, and reliability.
 We wouldn't do it if it wasn't worth it.